Affiliate links on Android Authority may earn us a commission. Learn more.

-You can also create breakout rooms in advance of the meeting when you scheduled it — if you gave yourself that capability when you enabled breakout rooms.
+You can also create breakout rooms before the meeting when you scheduled it — if you gave yourself that capability when you enabled breakout rooms.
 You will need to use the web portal to do this.
-The Breakout Room pre-assign button will be in the Options drop-down when you schedule the meeting.
+When you schedule the meeting, the Breakout Room pre-assign button will be in the Options drop-down.

 Managing your rooms

 Once your breakout rooms are created, you can control various options about participant access and timeout options.